stefaweb/Q17-Amplifier/README.md

 The first version of the board was released on January, 6 2023.

-Version 1.0.1 published on May 9, 2023.
+Version 1.0.2 published on June 26, 2023.

-All files are located in Q17-TURBO-1.0.1 directory.
+All files are located in Q17-TURBO-1.0.2 directory.
 Old version are located in Q17-TURBO Archives directory.

 Q17-Turbo v1.0 (190x75mm, 2 Oz PCB)
 ![Q17-Turbo_top jpeg](https://user-images.githubusercontent.com/12907102/219691376-98559b45-01dd-4c86-838a-67529dabff89.jpeg)